 However, if this type of transcription work interests you but you don’t fill all of these qualifications, you can study on your own or seek a tutor/program to learn the necessary information.

 Legal Transcriptionist: A legal transcriptionist creates and edits documented reports from legal, professional dictations.
 There is no formal training required to become a legal transcriptionist, but you should have the following general skills to become one:

-Although there is no formal training required for career track, many companies hire based on experience and knowledge.
-There are quite a few benefits in working as a transcriptionist as well.
+Although there is no formal training required for the career track, many companies hire based on experience and knowledge.
+There are quite a few benefits to working as a transcriptionist as well.